mcmacdonald/criminal-networks/README.md

 # Criminal-networks
-A project where I'm generating ready-to-use network graphs in R and global statistics from publically available social network data collected on criminal networks.
-Many of these network data are publically available at https://sites.google.com/site/ucinetsoftware/datasets.
-My purpose here is to use the the global statistics calculated from these network data to generate synthetic control groups.
+For this project, I'm computing ready-to-use synthetic criminal networks from published networks (see: https://sites.google.com/site/ucinetsoftware/datasets and https://icon.colorado.edu/#!/networks).
+To do so, I'm using the local statistics calculated from observed networks to simulate comparison networks for general use.

-I'll share my R code as I generate it.
+As I generate R code for this project, I'll share it.